corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Replace the `corda.jar` with the latest version of Corda.

 Download the latest version of Corda from [our Artifactory site](https://software.r3.com/artifactory/webapp/#/artifacts/browse/simple/General/corda/net/corda/corda-node).
 Make sure it’s available on your path, and that you’ve read the [Corda release notes](release-notes-enterprise.md).
-Pay particular attention to which version of Java this node requires.
+Pay particular attention to which version of Java the node requires.